FedeTe/Project-submission/README.md

 ##### Experiment

-After several tries, I was able to improve the performance with a combination on the following augment options in [pipeline_new_augm.config](experiments/pipeline_new_augm.config)
+After several tries, I was able to slightly improve performances with a combination on the following augment options in [pipeline_new_augm.config](experiments/pipeline_new_augm.config)

 ```
   data_augmentation_options {